bdeckard92/dupUT/01-Class-Content/19-PWA/01-Activities/03-Service-Worker/README.md

 # Service Worker

 In this activity, you will be registering a service worker for an 'Image Gallery' app.
-The code for the app has been provided already.
-You are only responsible for registering a service worker.
+The script for registering a service worker is standard, which is why it is provided for you.
+However type out the code snippets instead of simply copying/pasting them to your application.
+It will help you solidify what you are doing!

 ## Instructions

-* In [index.html](Unsolved/public/index.html), add the following script:
+* In [index.html](Unsolved/public/index.html), add the following script while paying attention to what each line of code is doing:

 ```html
 <script type="text/javascript">